mistval/unofficial-jisho-api/README.md

 Japan is full of beautiful cities.
 Kyoto and Nara, for instance.
 ```

-Permission to scrape granted by Jisho's admin Kimtaro: http://jisho.org/forum/54fefc1f6e73340b1f160000-is-there-any-kind-of-search-api

-For bugs or requested additional data, feel free to open an issue on the Github repo.

 ## Request options

 Optionally, you can provide options, such as timeout and proxy, to use for requests.
 The options are passed directly to the [request module](https://www.npmjs.com/package/request).
 See its [documentation](https://www.npmjs.com/package/request) for a full list of options.